Fault Tolerance by Construction: Fault Equivalence

 \subsection{Formalising FTQC with Fault Equivalence}

 Beyond using fault equivalence to reason about fault-tolerant gadgets, we can use it to recover notions of quantum error correction and fault-tolerant quantum computing.

-First, we observe: \begin{proposition} Let $C$ be a quantum circuit with some noise model $\mathcal F$.
+For example, we can observe a close link between circuit distance and fault-equivalence: \begin{proposition} Let $C$ be a quantum circuit with some noise model $\mathcal F$.
 Then $dist_{\mathcal F}(C) = d$, i.e.\@ $C$ has circuit distance $d$, if and only if $d$ is the maximum value such that $C$ is $d$-fault-equivalent to its idealised, fault-free implementation, i.e.:

 \end{proposition} \begin{proof} $\Rightarrow$: If $C$ has $dist_{\mathcal F}(C) = d$ that means that all non-trivial faults of weight less than $d$ must be detectable.
 But then, clearly, $C$ is $d$-fault-equivalent to its idealised fault-free version.
 However, as $C$ has distance $d$ and not distance $d + 1$, there must exist some fault $F$ of weight $d$ that is non-trivial and undetectable, so $C$ is not $d+1$-fault-equivalent to its fault-free self.